 When sending your emails, there's a big difference between a casual "hey, what's up" you'd send to a friend and an email to your boss or client.
 Even if your message is similar, your format and tone matter if you want to be understood and taken seriously.

-For one thing, a professional email format must not waste the recipient's time.
+For one thing, a skilled email formatting must not waste the recipient's time.
 You need to make your intentions clear from the first moment of having the reader's attention, and get your message across in a concise, clear, and informative way.
 The email must also follow specific rules for greetings, sign-offs, and subject lines.

 Meanwhile, casual emails can utilize humor, colloquial language, a more liberal sentence structure or grammar, and even emojis or GIFs.
 At the same time, the subject lines don't have nearly as much importance because the recipient will open the email because of who the sender is and not for the subject.